SF-Rocker/ScreenCapture/README.md

-# Uses Grim + Scrot for screenshot terminal tools, and uses maim -s for screenshot click and drag selection.
+# Uses Grim + Scrot for wayland compistor environment, and uses maim -s for x11 environemnt uses screenshot click and drag selection.
 Screenshot Tool for Terminal on XFCE and KDE setups mainly for my singleboard computers without a Print Screen Function Set it up for a shortcut